How to make Chicken Al Pastor

 showing how to make al pastor recipe with chicken by grilling on a barbecue grill

 • Step 5: Let the chicken rest.
-This seals in all the juices and ensures juiciest chicken.
+This seals in all the juices and ensures the juiciest chicken.

 • Step 6: Carve the chicken.
 Stand the skewers upright on a cutting board, then thinly slice the chicken and pineapple.
 After you slice it thinly, you can chop it finer if you’d like.